 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Professionally, my research interests include examining the diversity "pipeline" and curriculum within library & information science; Critical Librarianship (#critlib); and Indigenous knowledge practices.
-I learn best in community and strive to make my teaching content as collaborative and accessible as possible.
+My research interests include examining the diversity "pipeline" and curriculum within library & information science; and Indigenous information practices such as data sovereignty.